Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 prm_binlog_parser_path   Path of the tool used by PRM to parse the binlog and relaylog.
 It is derived fron ybinlog developed by
                          Yelp.
 It can be found at:
                          https://github.com/percona/percona-pacemaker-agents/tree/master/tools/ybinlogp

+async_stop               Cause the agent not to wait for MySQL to complete its shutdown procedure before failing over.
+Useful
+                         to speed up failover when there're a lot of Innodb dirty pages to be flushed to disk.
+For now, the is 0, disabled, but it may eventually default to 1, enabled.

 =======================  ========================================================================================================